felixlu/awesome-stars/topics.md

 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h
 - [lobehub/lobehub](https://github.com/lobehub/lobehub) - 🤯 LobeHub is your Chief Agent Operator, organizing your agents into 7×24 operations by hiring, scheduling, and reporting on your entire AI team.
+- [paperless-ngx/paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) - A community-supported supercharged document management system: scan, index and archive all your documents
 - [0x676e67/ninja](https://github.com/0x676e67/ninja) - Reverse engineered ChatGPT proxy
 - [facefusion/facefusion](https://github.com/facefusion/facefusion) - Industry leading face manipulation platform
 - [diemus/azure-openai-proxy](https://github.com/diemus/azure-openai-proxy) - A proxy for Azure OpenAI API that can convert an OpenAI request into an Azure OpenAI request.
 - [transitive-bullshit/agentic](https://github.com/transitive-bullshit/agentic) - Your API ⇒ Paid MCP.
 Instantly.
 - [langgenius/dify](https://github.com/langgenius/dify) - Build Agentic workflows, RAG pipelines, with rich AI model and tool support on one collaborative workspace.
 Deploy on cloud, VPC, or self-hosted, so teams move from prototype to production without reb
-- [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI
+- [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - 🤖 Awesome list for ChatGPT — an artificial intelligence chatbot developed by OpenAI [SUBMISSIONS ARE TEMPORARILY PAUSED BECAUSE OF TOO MANY LOW QUALITY SUBMISSIONS]
 - [EwingYangs/awesome-open-gpt](https://github.com/EwingYangs/awesome-open-gpt) - Collection of Open Source Projects Related to GPT，GPT相关开源项目合集🚀、精选🔥🔥
 - [JushBJJ/Mr.-Ranedeer-AI-Tutor](https://github.com/JushBJJ/Mr.-Ranedeer-AI-Tutor) - A GPT-4 AI Tutor Prompt for customizable personalized learning experiences.
 - [AntonOsika/gpt-engineer](https://github.com/AntonOsika/gpt-engineer) - CLI platform to experiment with codegen.
 Precursor to: https://lovable.dev